 Mike Starke was named to the position of director of basketball sport performance on June 1, 2016.
-Starke oversees all strength and conditioning efforts related to men’s and women’s basketball, including training, nutrition, and recovery needs for the program.
+Starke oversees all strength and conditioning efforts related to men’s and women’s basketball, including strength and physical development, conditioning, nutrition and recovery needs for the program.

-Starke has helped develop 10 all-Southern Conference players, including guard Desonta Bradford being named Player of the Year in 2017-18.
-During this span, Starke has also helped train seven Buccaneers to play professionally, including Tevin Glass, T.J.
-Cromer and Hanner Mosquera-Perea.
+Starke has helped develop 12 all-Southern Conference players, including guard Desonta Bradford being named Player of the Year in 2017-18.
+In addition, under Starke’s watch, T.J.
+Cromer (2017) and Isaiah Tisdale (2020) won SoCon Tournament MVP honors.
+During this span, Starke has also helped train seven Buccaneers to play professionally, including Cromer, Tevin Glass, and Hanner Mosquera-Perea.